DepartmentOfCommerce-OIG/designpatterns/1.x/howto.md

 ##### Resources:
-- Download CSS/LESS: Download the precompiled and minified versions of UI Design Library CSS, SVG image, and less.
+- Download CSS: Download the precompiled versions of UI Design Library CSS.
 No documentation or original source code files are included.
 - View on Github: Get the latest UI Design Library and JavaScript source code directly from GitHub.

 ---